VOLUME 9, ISSUE 33

 Bohéme Wines is rooted in the town of Occidental in West Sonoma County (the "true" Sonoma Coast).
-Bohéme vineyards are among the nearest to the Pacific Ocean in all of North America.
+Bohéme leases three vineyards that are located near Taylor Lane and are among the nearest to the Pacific Ocean in all of North America.
 Unorthodox pruning methods are used to temper shoot growth and berry size.

 Kurt Beitler, who grew up in Oregon, directs the farming and winemaking.
 His grandfather is Charlie Wagner who founded Caynus Vineyards in 1972, and uncle is Chuck Wagner who both encouraged him to work with the family's Caymus Winery in Napa Valley.
 Beitler's first vineyard management job was the Belle Glos Taylor Lane Vineyard in Occidental where he later found Bohéme.